How to Become a Dental Hygienist in NJ

 |Thomas Edison State University||Bachelor's||Trenton, NJ|

-Overviews of Dental Hygienist Programs in New Jersey
+Dental Hygiene Programs in New Jersey: Overviews

 Bergen Community College

-Bergen Community College in Paramus offers an Associate of Applied Science in Dental Hygiene that takes 24 months (four semesters plus a summer session) to complete.
+Bergen Community College in Paramus offers an Associate of Applied Science in Dental Hygiene program that takes 24 months (four semesters plus a summer session) to complete.
 The program places an emphasis on real-world experience by offering training in the school's dental clinic.
 Students are required to complete general education courses, such as English composition and psychology, as well as health-specific courses in anatomy and physiology.
 Dental hygiene courses include topics like radiology, periodontology, community dental health, dental nutrition, and more.
 Students must take an admission exam to be accepted into the program.

 Camden County College

-In two years, students could also earn an Associate in Applied Science degree in dental hygiene from Camden County College.
+In two years, students could also earn an Associate in Applied Science in Dental Hygiene from Camden County College.
 It's a full-time program with the goal of preparing students to pass licensing exams and to secure entry-level dental hygienist jobs.
 It also includes general education courses, like English composition and an introduction to sociology, but most courses are specific to the dental hygiene field, like anatomy, nutritional science, radiology, pharmacology, and more.
 Clinical placements are also required for the program, so students can gain experience in a real dental setting.

 Middlesex County College